rpav/cl-autowrap/README.md

 ### Garbage Collection and Wrappers

 One of the primary motivators behind wrappers is the ability to easily garbage collect C data.
 However, this still requires some care.
+To this end, the `AUTOCOLLECT` macro has been added; see below.

 First, nothing besides checking is done automatically.
 Pointers are assumed valid when they are returned and made into wrappers.
 Any